 A mobile card machine is best suited to sellers who are mobile and are travelling on the road between customers.

-The latest versions of PDQ machines have a contactless payment facility.
+Modern card machines have a contactless payment facility.
 This allows buyers to make a payment of up to £30 by simply tapping their contactless credit card on the machine.

-If you decide on buying a PDQ card machine outright the cost will be anything between £150 – £600 depending on the features.
+If you decide on buying a PDQ card machine outright the cost will be anything between £150 – £600 depending on features required.
 When purchasing instead of renting you should note that you will be required to pay maintenance fees.
 Should anything go wrong with the card machine it is the suppliers responsibility to fix.
 Usually the card terminal will come with a 12 – 24-month warranty from the manufacturer.
 If you decide on a mobile card reader solution such as iZettle, Paypal Here or Sumup prices for the card readers range from £25-£100.

 What is the rental cost of a Credit Card Machine?